 Sneaking in with the easiest, cutest, and tastiest little appetizer today.
-They get the designation of “very chill” in the title for a reason.
 If you move quick and with focus, you can have these done in about 20-25 minutes.
 These heavenly bites are warm, extremely cheesy (in that vegan air quotes “cheesy” way), creamy, crunchy, garlicky, and satisfying to eaters of all dietary persuasions.
-Added bonus: it’s nice to see something a little bit green on the holiday appetizer table, right?
+Added bonus: it’s nice to see something a little bit green on the holiday appetizer table!

 The key to speed here is making pesto ahead of time (I do like to have it on hand) or using a store bought pesto that you love.
 For my Ontario people, I’m a huge fan of Sunflower Kitchen’s pesto (and hummus, salsa etc.).
 Their whole line is nut-free, vegan, and incredibly fresh-tasting.
 I’ve had great dairy-free pesto from the store-made section of Whole Foods too.
 The whole point of this recipe is that it’s fairly simple to execute in the crunch of the holidays, so don’t worry about making pesto if that sounds like a step you’d rather not tangle with.
 I am personally all about simplicity in any way I can get it this time of year.